 If you've put up your car, home, or another type of property as collateral, you must either pay the debt or give the property back.
 You'll tell the lender and the court whether you're keeping or surrendering the property in the Statement of Intention for Individuals Filing Under Chapter 7 form.
 The form must be filed within 30 days of the petition date or by 341(a) meeting of creditors hearing if the court sets it sooner than 30 days.

 Find out more about the official bankruptcy forms.

 If you have secured debt, you can choose one of three options.
 You can either surrender, redeem, or reaffirm the collateralized property.
 You can redeem (pay the value in a lump sum) or reaffirm (enter into a new contract for the property) if you'd like to keep it.
 If you no longer want the property, you'll surrender it.
 When you surrender property, you give it back to the creditor.

 Surrendering secured property in Chapter 7 is merely giving the property back to the lender voluntarily.
 You won't be responsible for any deficiency amount you still owe on the property after the creditor sells it.

 Secured property is any property used as collateral for a loan or debt.
-The idea behind secured property is that if you stop paying the loan, the creditor can take the property and sell it in order to pay off the debt.
-Some examples of secured property include: your mortgaged home, your financed vehicles, and certain financed electronics and household appliances which are contractually secured.
+If you stop paying the loan, the creditor can take the property and sell it to pay down the balance.
+Some examples of secured property include a mortgaged home and financed vehicles.
+Financed electronics, household appliances, and jewelry are also commonly contractually secured.

-The creditor then has a specific amount of time within which to pick up or take back control of the property.
-Usually, the creditor must pick up the property or foreclose on it within 30 days after the first 341(a) Meeting of Creditors.
-Until the creditor picks up or reclaims the property, you may still be responsible for taking care of it.
-However, if the creditor fails to take control of the property within the specified time, it is deemed abandoned and you can keep it debt-free.
+Until the creditor picks up or reclaims the property, you'll still be responsible for taking care of it.
+However, if the creditor fails to take control of the property, it will be deemed abandoned, and you can keep it debt-free.